Donor Retention: Structure Your Fundraising Operation for Success

 This article will discuss how to structure your fundraising operation for successful donor retention.

 Sadly, the outcome of neglecting your donor retention efforts is one that most nonprofits wouldn’t willingly face if they had the choice.
-If you don’t worry about donor retention, you’ll risk losing donors.
+If you don’t worry about it, there’s more at risk than you might have thought.

 The rate at which donors are lost is referred to as the “attrition rate,” which can significantly impact the number of donors in your donor database from year to year.